Answers to Frequently Asked Questions: NIGMS Undergraduate and Predoctoral Cross-Disciplinary NRSA Training Programs (T32/T34)

 PI

-The contact PD/PI is expected to have a full-time appointment at the applicant institution unless extremely well-justified.
-If the full-time status of the contact PD/PI changes after the award, the institution must obtain prior program approval to appoint a new PD/PI or request a deviation from the full-time rule.
+The contact PD/PI is expected to have a full-time appointment at the applicant organization unless extremely well-justified.
+If the full-time status of the contact PD/PI changes after the award, the organization must obtain prior program approval to appoint a new PD/PI or request a deviation from the full-time rule.

-(Note: Bridges programs require multiple PIs – one from each participating institution.
+(Note: Bridges programs require multiple PIs – one from each participating organization.
 See the NOFOs for more information)

 Trainee